 USEA-NC 124 Aquaculture Production

 How Do I Declare a Certificate in Sustainable Marine Aquaculture?

-Current UMass Boston students interested in declaring the credit-bearing certificate in sustainable marine aquaculture should complete a declaration form and have the form signed by the Director of Undergraduate Programs in the School for the Environment.
-The School for the Environment office is located in Science, 1st Floor, Room 12.
+Current UMass Boston students interested in declaring the credit-bearing certificate in sustainable marine aquaculture should complete a declaration form and have the form signed by the director of undergraduate programs in the School for the Environment.
+The School for the Environment office is located in the Science Center, on the first floor, in Room 12.

-Current students and non-students may register for the non-credit bearing certificate contact the aquaculture program coordinator Dr. Jennifer Bender (1.617.287.7440; email@example.com).
+Current students and non-students may register for the non-credit bearing certificate by contacting the aquaculture program coordinator, Jennifer Bender (1.617.287.7440; email@example.com).